Bjornstad Logo

 Stone

-Iron cauldrons & Long-handled skillets, Iron tripods
+Iron cauldrons & Long-handled skillets on tripods

 Ceramic cooking pots (C)